charles-carmichael/photo-frame/README.md

 ### Notes
 - To exit the photo frame and go back to desktop, press Escape.
 The photo frame will resume after one minute of inactivity.
-- The following settings are stored in environment variables if you want to change them:
+- The following settings are stored in environment variables in `~/photo-frame/.env` if you want to change them:
   - `PHOTO_FRAME`: the photo frame program data directory (default: `~/photo-frame`)
   - `PF_ALBUM_ID`: the public shared album url id (starts with "#")
   - `PF_ALBUM_DIR`: the local directory to store photos (default: `~/photo-frame/photos`)